 If someone slashed your tires, you might be wondering whether or not the insurance company will cover it.
 We have both good news and bad news to tell you about this.
 An insurance company will almost definitely cover you if you happen to have your tires slashed.
 However, it isn’t always worth making an insurance claim if your tires happen to be slashed.
-The main reason for this is because you still must pay an insurance deductible in order to make a claim.
+The main reason for this is that you still must pay an insurance deductible in order to make a claim.

 Why should I not claim my slashed tires?

 The main reason why you may not want to claim your slashed tires is due to the fact that you are likely going to be paying more money if you make a claim.
 If you only have a few tires slashed, it might only cost you a few hundred dollars for a new set of tires.
 To make any claim, you’re likely going to have a deductible that is at least as high.
-In some cases, the insurance deductible might be what worth more than the tires themselves.
+In some cases, the insurance deductible might be worth more than the tires themselves.
 It is extremely unfortunate, but it might not be worth claiming your slashed tires in every case.
-If you have expensive tires or the person happen to break your rims at the same time, then maybe it would be worth making a claim for.
+If you have expensive tires or the person happens to break your rims at the same time, then maybe it would be worth making a claim for.
 However, you’re definitely going to need to keep the amount of your insurance deductible in mind.

 Insurance policies are intended to fix your car up to the way they were before the damage occurred.
 However, when things are already damaged, the insurance company does not have to attempt to increase the quality.
 In other words, if you had tires with a whole bunch of miles on them, your insurance company could just buy you a set of used tires.
 Keep in mind, you usually want your tires to be the same level of tread.
 If you only have one tire slashed, you will have to replace the other tire anyways.
 Unfortunately, An insurance company only replaces what is damaged and your other tires might not have any damage done to them.
 Fair compensation when it comes to tire slashing may not seem fair at all.
 However, tires aren’t nearly as expensive as most other car repairs, which is good for you.